Skip to content

 Processor

-The processor is also named as Central Processing Unit (CPU).
-This block of computer is responsible to control the operations of the computer and performs its data processing functions.
+The processor is also known as the Central Processing Unit (CPU).
+This block of the computer is responsible for controlling the operations of the computer and performing its data processing functions.

-The processor executes the instructions and perform operations according to the meaning of respective instruction.
+The processor executes the instructions and performs operations according to the meaning of the respective instruction.
 To perform various operations, the processor is made up of several building blocks.
-These can broadly be categorized into three segments as shown in below figure.
+These can broadly be categorized into three segments as shown in the figure below.

 functional units of processor - computer structure architecture